manbeardave/sample_es_app/README.md

   after the bundle install is complete, you are ready to run the tests;

-  `rspec`
+  `RAILS_ENV=test rspec`

-   This command will run a simple test suite at localhost:9200 standing up and tearing down a small elasticsearch cluster and fire off 3 sample queries - one geo_shape, two geo_point.
+   This command will run a simple test suite which stands up 3 indexes at localhost:9200, runs a single test, and then tears down the instance.
+This will happen for every test in each spec file you have marked with elasticsearch:true.
+So for example, we have 3 tests - for each test, we are creating a completely clean index.

 ## Usage